scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 We are using Text Extensions for Pandas in ongoing research on semisupervised identification of errors in NLP corpora.
-Pandas' data analysis facilities for provide a powerful substrate for cross-referencing and analyzing the outputs of NLP models in order to pinpoint potentially-incorrect labels.
+Pandas' data analysis facilities provide a powerful substrate for cross-referencing and analyzing the outputs of NLP models in order to pinpoint potentially-incorrect labels.